 - A. Assignment in General.
 Except as provided in this rule, criminal cases shall be assigned to judicial officers by random draw.
-Work parity shall be maintained among active district judges, provided that a majority of active district judges may adjust the assignment of cases to the Chief Judge as may be necessary for the performance of the duties of that office, and may, for good cause, approve special assignment or reassignment of cases among the judicial officers of the court.
-All other transfers of cases from one judicial officer to another shall be subject to the Chief Judge's approval. - B. Random Draw by Computer.
+Work parity shall be maintained among active district judges, provided that a majority of active district judges may adjust the assignment of cases to the Chief Judge as may be necessary for the performance of the duties of that office, and may, for good cause, approve special assignment or reassignment of cases from one judicial officer to another shall be subject to the Chief Judge's approval. - B. Random Draw by Computer.
 The clerk shall maintain a computerized program to assure random and public assignment of new cases on an equal basis among the judicial officers.
 A senior judge may decline assignment of cases and, on written notice to the Chief Judge, limit participation in the random draw by a stated percentage.